BigBang1112/gbx-net/README.md

 ### Game Version Interfaces!

-Interfaces (short name of Game Version Interfaces) is a new feature of GBX.NET 2 where you can scope the Gbx classes for specific Trackmania/Shootmania games to avoid large amount of null checks.
+Interfaces (short name of Game Version Interfaces) is a new feature of GBX.NET 2 where you can scope the Gbx classes for specific Trackmania/Shootmania games to hide unrelated properties and avoid large amount of null checks.
 These null checks will be done for you behind the scenes and will throw exceptions if they are "exceptional" for the game version you pick.

 TODO